shazogg/plasma-computer/README.md

 ### EVENTS

 Events are used to make the software interact with Plasma OS.\
-You can add events to your software by adding event in the "events" table in the data above.
+You can add events to your software by adding events in the "events" table in the data above.

 __EVENTS LIST :__